irasinha04/git-practice/README.md

 # git-practice
-This is a repository for my practice on github and gitbash.
+Information: This is a repository for my practice on github and gitbash.